 - Buy a Go-To Card – just one touch to a reader and you’re ready to ride.

-- Another way to pay includes our handy new mobile app.
-With the free app, you can plan your trip, see arrival information for bus and trains and buy transit tickets all on the go.
+- Another way to pay includes our handy mobile app.
+With the free app, you can plan your trip, see arrival information for buses and trains and buy transit tickets all on the go.

 - Call 612-373-3333, to have a representative from our Transit Information Center help plan your trip.